Methods of Group Decision Making

 Fish bowling is another way of brainstorming that is more structured and concentrated.
 In this approach, the decision-makers are arranged in a circle with a single chair in the middle.
 One member of the group leader is invited to occupy the center seat and speak about the problem and possible solutions.

 He can answer inquiries from the other group members, but there is no interfering conversation.
 After finishing his speech and ensuring that everyone understands his point of view, the participant in the center chair moves out of the spotlight and rejoins the circle.
 The second person is then asked to take a seat in the center and share his opinions in light of those previously spoken.

-Based on the fresh concepts offered by the member, the members are free to ask the center questions.
-Up until the chair resigned, ideas expressed by prior center members also remain in the center.
+Based on the fresh concepts offered by the members, the members are free to ask the center questions.
+Up until the chair resigned, ideas expressed by prior center members also remained in the center.
 There can be no direct communication between group members; all communications must be between the center and the group.